Wednesday, March 6, 2019

 When life gets tough and triggered by so much noise, it's good to spend at least 20 minutes meditating 2 to 3 times a week to regain life and have peace of mind.

-To start the year right, I would have put some time for pure thinking time which was advised by Master Del Pe.
-Before blogging and after it, I think and reflect deeply; that is also a great mental exercise and good for mental health.
+To start the year right, I would have made some time for pure thinking, as advised by Master Del Pe.
+Before and after blogging, I think and reflect deeply; that is also a great mental exercise and good for mental health.

 Starting the new year with a positive spirit and higher hopes gives an overwhelming feeling of joy.
 I feel Joyful whenever I overcome a challenge and continue doing so until I've made it.
 It's a commitment made for the entire year.
 It may not last or may have been broken, but willpower can help to make it happen.
 As I strengthen my personality, I prepare myself for something coming my way.
 I may never know it yet; it may be cloudy for now, but I know for sure that I can help myself rise up and break through the barriers of my personal journey to success and fulfillment not only this year but for a lifetime.